All Episodes

 Stay right here for our final news roundup and information overload.

-All right, news roundup and information overload hour, 800 941 Sean, our number if you want to be a part of the program.
+All right, news roundup and information overload hour, 800-941-Sean, our number, if you want to be a part of the program.

-In a minute, we're going to be joined by Congressman Patrick Harrigan of North Carolina, their 10th uh district.
+In a minute, we're going to be joined by Congressman Patrick Harrigan of North Carolina, their 10th district.

 And something he said caught my attention.

-He's a West Point grad, special ops, Green Beret, member of the House Armed Services Committee, and the for the country caucus.
+He's a West Point grad, special ops Green Beret, member of the House Armed Services Committee, and the For the Country caucus.

 And he actually wrote something that I saw that just stood out to me.